citusdata/packaging/.github/ISSUE_TEMPLATE/citus-packaging-request-template.md

 ---

-## Several things to note here

-These instructions assume you have `$VERSION`, `$PROJECT`, and `$REPO` environment variables set in your shell (e.g. `10.0.2`, `citus`, and `citus`).
-With those set, code from most steps can be copy-pasted.

-**After this checklist, you're still not done: open a release checklist for Enterprise too!**

 # Update OS Packages
 ## Debian and RedHat
-- Change your directory to `packaging` repository directory & checkout `all-$PROJECT` branch.
+- Change your directory to `packaging` repository directory & checkout `all-citus` branch.
-- [ ] Run the pipeline using branch name as all-citus https://github.com/citusdata/packaging/actions/workflows/update_package_properties.yml.
+- [ ] Run the pipeline using branch name as all-citus [update_package_properties workflow](https://github.com/citusdata/packaging/actions/workflows/update_package_properties.yml).
 Input tag name and if version is fancy, input the fancy version_no.
 Other parameters could be kept as is if you want
   - Then check the following (needed for both debian & redhat):
     - [ ] Updated `pkglatest` variable in the `pkgvars` file to `$VERSION.citus-1`
   - Then check the following (needed for debian):